 20 Francis Street, Battery Point, Tasmania

-A Tiny Place in Hobart’s Battery Point is nothing short of idyllic.
-With its old-fashioned white shutters, striking blue exterior and windowsills adorned with flowers, this colonial cottage will not only send you back in time, but on an internationally inspired culinary journey.
+With its old-fashioned white shutters, striking blue exterior and windowsills adorned with flowers, A Tiny Place in Hobart’s Battery Point will not only send you back in time but on an internationally-inspired, culinary journey.

 The site itself was established in the 1860s and Philippe elected to keep much of the original venue intact.
-In lieu of modernising the interiors, Philippe has retained a sense of the cafe’s history as part of the second oldest settlement in Australia.
-As a result, A Tiny Place has developed a cosy bistro style, partly inspired by those found on the streets of Paris or Shanghai.
+In lieu of modernising the interiors, Philippe has retained a sense of the cafe’s history as part of the second-eldest settlement in Australia.
+As a result, A Tiny Place has developed a cosy bistro-style, partly inspired by those found on the streets of Paris or Shanghai.

-The lunch menu is dotted with decadent favourites such as the spanner crab and squid ink linguine, and prawn congee with jasmine rice.
-The seafood on the menu is particularly impressive, given Hobart’s access to some of the southern hemisphere’s best fish, with abalone, southern rock crayfish, king crab and striped trumpeter in the mix.
+The lunch menu is dotted with decadent favourites such as the Spanner Crab and Squid Ink Linguine, and the Prawn Congee with jasmine rice.
+The seafood on the menu is particularly impressive, given Hobart’s access to some of the Southern Hemisphere’s best fish, with abalone, southern rock crayfish, king crab and striped trumpeter in the mix.